 DFO agreed and did the right thing to protect the Right Whale.
 I hope this is the beginning of a positive trend from the federal government for the protection of our species at risk.

-The final recovery strategy for North Atlantic Right Whale is available here; news articles on the critical habitat designation are here and here.
+The final recovery strategy for North Atlantic Right Whale is available here.

 photo: Handout, U.S. National Oceanic and Atmospheric Administration